Sv443-Network/SvCoreLib/docs.md

 <br>

 - Each piece of documentation will have a description.
 It is delimited from other sections by this emoji: 🔹
-- If you are looking at a subsection, for example [`scl.filesystem`](#filesystem), its description will be marked with this emoji: 🔸
+- If you are looking at a namespace, for example [`scl.filesystem`](#filesystem), its description will be marked with this emoji: 🔸
 - Some of the functions / methods have special quirks to look out for or will be deprecated.
 This warning section is delimited from other sections with this emoji: ❗
 - Deprecated features should be unlisted in your IDE but if not or you explicitly entered their name, they are indicated with a `@deprecated` tag and they will contain this emoji: ❌.
 Their descriptions should also tell you if there are alternatives.
 - You will always encounter a `@since` tag, which indicates with which version the feature was introduced.